6 Ways to Avoid Costly Home Insurance

 Even if your credit is great and you have no history of claims, you could still encounter higher rates based on a home’s past.
 Any damage reported on that property, even if it occurred before you lived there, will adversely affect your insurance.

 If you are considering purchasing a home, ask the seller for a CLUE report.
 Prospective homeowners can’t pull CLUE reports for properties they don’t yet own, but they can ask the current owner to provide one.
 Even if the house appears to be perfectly fine, a past inquiry from a previous owner about minor water damage could cause your insurer to deny coverage on that home — and derail a scheduled real estate closing.
-It may be a good idea for a prospective buyer to insert a clause in the purchase contract demanding the right to review a CLUE report prior to closing.
+It may be a good idea for a prospective buyer to insert a clause in the purchase contract demanding the right to review a CLUE report before closing.

 5. Consider Hiring a Public Adjuster